aumhaa/OJI/javascript/preset_tagger/readme.md

 installing them.

-After the installation has completed, you should see some new folders in ~/Documents/Max 8/Packages/OJI/javascript/preset_tagger/node_preset_tagger/node_modules.
+After the installation has completed, you should see some new folders in ~/Documents/Max 8/Packages/OJI/javascript/node_dependencies/node_modules.
 If not, installation hasn't worked right.
+In that case, you'll need to use the patch in ~/Documents/Max 8/Packages/OJI/javascript/node_dependencies/OJI_node_installer.amxd to install the dependencies manually.
+Just open the patch and hit the install button, wait a bit to wait for everything to download.

 The device should automatically start after installation.